nemsgit/model_predictive_control/README.md

     * At the same time, the car has two actuators:
         1. delta - steering angle
         2. a - throttle
+    It is worth noting that the steering angle is defined differently in the simulator and the MPC class
 * Timestep length and elapsed duration (N and dt)
 * Polynomial fitting
 * Latency